uutzinger/NCNN_python/README.md

 ## Optimizations

 To increase performance, the following rules were observed:
+- Use OpenCV based algorithms whenever possible
+- OpenCV data manipulations are faster than Numpy
+- OpenCV is slightly faster than NCCN when manipulating images (e.g. resize)
 - Avoid indexing over tensor/matrix dimensions
 - Use Numpy boolean indexing when possible, avoid ```np.where```
-- ```np.append```, ```np.vstack``` or ```np.stack``` should be avoided when addign small amounts of data and regular lists and append function can be used
+- ```np.append```, ```np.vstack``` or ```np.stack``` should be avoided when adding small amounts of data and regular lists and append function can be used
 - If ```np.concatenate``` is needed, apply it once to a list of all objects that need concatenation
-- If ```np.max``` and ```np.argmax``` are needed in 3D array use examples shown below
+- If ```np.max``` and ```np.argmax``` are needed for a 3D array use examples shown below
-- OpenCV data manipulations are faster than Numpy
-- OpenCV is slightly faster than NCCN when manipulating images (e.g. resize)
-- Use OpenCV based algorithms whenever possible

 Torch dependencies were removed.
-A useful approaches is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1)
+A useful guide is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1)

 ## Max Functions
 Numpy does not provide a function that provides both the maximum and its indices in a data matrix.
 Its necessary to rearrange the matrix, find the maximum location and then convert it back to indices.
-Often maximum is needed to threshold and indices are neded for further location calculations.
+Often maximum is needed to threshold and indices are needed for further location calculations.
 ### 3D Max Function to find max and location in each plane
 Often needed to threshold score and find keypoints or bounding boxes.
 ```